 1. Type B power-generating modules shall fulfil the requirements set out in Article 13, except for Article 13(2)(b).

-2. Type B power-generating modules shall fulfil the following requirements in relation to frequency stability
+2. Type B power-generating modules shall fulfil the following requirements in relation to frequency stability.
+The next generation EVs shall be prepared for bidirectional charging/discharging, support grid forming technologies with their inverter technologies and support LFSM-O / LFSM-U.

+With an adopted controller design, suitable damping characteristics shall support system stability objectives.
+Ancillary services shall be supported.

+The intelligence for charge/discharge control, regulation and protection can be implemented differently in the vehicle or the charging infrastructure.